 Due to the factors mentioned earlier, you must also consider platform expenses and available design alternatives.
 And SEO optimization features for traffic, among other things.

-With that stated, let’s see how WordPress and Blogger fare in comparison to these standards.
+With that stated, let’s see how WordPress and Blogger fare compared to these standards.

 As previously said, WordPress and Blogger are the world’s two most popular blog management platforms.